ahmadmdabit/RepoAIfy/user-manual.md

 ### Building the Application

-1. Clone the repository or navigate to the `dotnet-utils` directory.
+1. Clone the repository or navigate to the `src` directory.
 2. Open your terminal or command prompt.
 3. Execute the following command to build the application:

     ```bash
-    dotnet build D:\engamd89-dev\dotnet\dotnet-utils\RepoAIfy
+    dotnet build D:\engamd89-dev\dotnet\RepoAIfy\src\RepoAIfy
     ```

     This will compile the project and create the executable in the `bin/Debug/net9.0/` (or `bin/Release/net9.0/`) folder within the `RepoAIfy` project directory.